muratk3n/thirdwave/en/README.md

 Out[1]: '19.11'
 ```

-The sun is roughtly 19 times further than the Moon.
+The sun is roughly 19 times further than the Moon.

 [Well done](https://en.wikipedia.org/wiki/On_the_Sizes_and_Distances_(Aristarchus))
 Aristarchus